Community rallies around Hamilton Southeastern teen after swimming accident

 Last Wednesday, Dan Fugate says his son was enjoying a lake day with friends near Bremen after his graduation from Hamilton Southeastern High School and before they headed off to college, Josh to Indiana University.

-"They were swimming and one of his friends noticed that Josh was struggling and got Josh out of the water and Josh was complaining of neck pain said we need to call 911," Fugate said.
+"They were swimming and one of his friends noticed that Josh was struggling and got Josh out of the water and Josh was complaining of neck pain, said we need to call 911," Fugate said.

 He was taken by helicopter to a hospital in South Bend.
 Fugate said Josh fractured his C5 vertebrae, which impacted his spinal cord.

-"To our understanding there is no penetration to the spinal cord it's intact it's bruised," Fugate said.
-"He currently use of his arms.
-In terms of movement he can rotate his wrist, his fine motor skills in his hands and fingers are not there and he's not able to walk of course, he's from the chest down, he's, we'll say he's temporarily paralyzed.
+"To our understanding there is no penetration to the spinal cord.
+It's intact.
+It's bruised," Fugate said.
+"He currently has use of his arms.
+In terms of movement he can rotate his wrist, his fine motor skills in his hands and fingers are not there and he's not able to walk of course, from the chest down, he's...we'll say he's temporarily paralyzed.
 Our hope is that he will be able to go to rehab and recover," Fugate said.

 It's not the first injury for Josh, though.
 Fugate said in January a T11 fracture of his back during practice cut his basketball career short.